 **Social Science Research: Illustrate the use of quantitative methods in the empirical solution of substantive problems, and emphasizes those concerned with issues or methods that cut across traditional disciplinary lines.
 Special attention is given to methods that have been used by only one particular social science discipline, but that may have application to a broader range of areas.

-Contemporary Social Science: Journal of the Academy of Social Sciences: Provides a forum for disseminating and enhancing theoretical, empirical and/or pragmatic research across the social sciences and related disciplines.
+Contemporary Social Science: Provides a forum for disseminating and enhancing theoretical, empirical and/or pragmatic research across the social sciences and related disciplines.

 International Journal of Sustainable Development & World Ecology: An exciting forum for understanding and advancing our knowledge and implementation of sustainable development.
 Environmental sustainability includes mitigating effects of climate change, minimising environmental degradation, and sustainable land management.
 Economic sustainability includes capacity-building, integrated decision making, industry and biotechnology, consumption and production.
 Social and cultural sustainability includes demographics, human settlements, international law, health and welfare.
 These three subject areas encompass the scope of the journal.

 International Journal of Sustainable Transportation: Provides a discussion forum for the exchange of new and innovative ideas on sustainable transportation research in the context of environmental, economical, social, and engineering aspects, as well as current and future interactions of transportation systems and other urban subsystems.